tattle-made/dau-dashboard/README.md

 ### Media during development
 Copy Paste files in `/priv/static/assets/media`.
 These will be available to the app at `http://localhost:4000/assets/media/${filename.extention}`

+#### Test media files
+Since this app relies on media files so heavily, we have added some test files in the project specific s3 bucket.
+These are available with the prefix `temp`.
+Some example files are `temp/audio-01.wav` and `temp/video-01.mp4`.
+These are used throughout unit tests and integration tests.
+There are 10 audio files and 50 video files.

 ### Seeding Data
 1. Upload test files to s3 : `aws s3 sync . s3://staging.dau.tattle.co.in/temp`
 2. Seed database : `mix run priv/repo/seeds.exs`